 Before all of the visual sprinkle stimulus of blogs and pinterest, I was an average supermarket sprinkle buyer.
 Little bottles of multicolored decorations of one kind or another can easily be found in the baking aisle to add a little pizzazz to cupcakes or ice cream sundaes.
 I did buy colored decorating sugar a few times at a specialty store for color themed special occasions over the years.
 But that was it.

 My personal sprinkle turning point began with my discovery of Bakerella.
 Angie invented decorated cake pops.
 Her creations are amazing.
 I see heart shaped sprinkles and I think, “How cute, heart shaped sprinkles.”
 Angie sees heart sprinkles and they look like potential noses and ears and flower petals!
 I began to “collect” sprinkles and colored sugars, “just in case”.
 You may be thinking, “Just in case what?!”
-My answer to that is, just in case I bake something that needs them.
+My answer to that is, just in case I bake something, like Slice-and-Bake Sprinkle Chubbies, that need them.

 I have made cake pops, which are a lot of fun to create and eat.
 They actually make a good cool weather care package item.
 Not all cake pops are complex and not all cake pops require a variety of candies and sprinkles.
 But I have them, just in case.